23977

 Glenda Sluga

-Glenda Sluga is Professor of International History, and ARC Kathleen Fitzpatrick Laureate Fellow at the University of Sydney.
-From 2020-2024, she is seconded as Professor of International History and Capitalism at the European University Institute in Florence.
-In 2013, she was awarded a five-year Australian Research Council Laureate Fellowship for ‘Inventing the International’, working to reconnect historical and economic research and establish the foundations for the new history of capitalism in Australia, and to elaborate its international historical dimensions.
-In 2020, she is the recipient of a European Research Council Advanced Grant, overseeing a five-year research program on ‘Twentieth Century International Economic Thinking and the complex history of globalization.’
+Glenda Sluga is a professor of international history and ARC Kathleen Fitzpatrick Laureate Fellow at the University of Sydney.
+From 2020-2024, she is seconded as a professor of international history and capitalism at the European University Institute in Florence.
+In 2020, she received a European Research Council Advanced Grant, overseeing a five-year research programme on 20th-century international economic thinking and the complex history of globalization.